-Obama Outraged By Wiretap Claim, Trump Relationship Two More Strained Than Ever
+Obama Outraged By Trump Wiretap Claim, Two Relationship More Strained Than Ever

-President Donald Trump’s unsubstantiated claims that predecessor Barack Obama wiretapped his Trump Tower offices has left the former commander-in-chief outraged and the two men’s relationship more strained than ever.
+President Donald Trump’s unsubstantiated claims that predecessor Barack Obama wiretapped his Trump Tower offices have left the former commander-in-chief outraged and the two men’s relationship more strained than ever.

 The Wall Street Journal reports Obama is as furious over Trump’s public allegations as he is dumbfounded by them, which came in the form of a series of tweets fired off early Saturday morning.